-All applicants must pass a criminal background check and will have a credit evaluation.
+All applicants must pass a criminal background check and will be subject to a credit assessment / financial plan.

 WILLINGNESS TO PARTNER

-Once selected, Habitat homeowners must partner with us throughout the process.
+Once selected, partner-families must partner with us throughout their journey toward homeownership.
 This partnership includes performing “sweat equity,” or helping to build their own home or the homes of others in our homeownership program.
-Sweat equity can also include taking homeownership classes or performing volunteer work in a Habitat ReStore.
+Sweat equity can also include taking financial classes or performing volunteer work in a Habitat ReStore.

 Be a first time home buyer;

 Be a citizen or permanent legal resident of the US who has lived or worked in Bell, Coryell, or Lampasas county for at least six months;